Affiliate, Vendor and Visitor Policy

 Office hours and meetings between administrators and students may be held via Zoom or in-person.
 If in-person:

-- Masks are always required (even if all parties agree not to wear them)
+- Masks are always required in obligatory spaces (even if all parties agree not to wear them)

 - Only 1-2 students per office or, up to the capacity of the conference room